trurob/WinStatObservationalSim/README.md

 This package is designed to support simulation studies investigating the performance of win ratio estimators in observational settings, particularly focusing on:

-- The impact of unmeasured confounding on bias
-- Non-proportional hazards scenarios
-- Effects of censoring mechanisms
 - Hierarchical composite outcomes with semi-competing risks
+- Measured/unmeasured confounding
+- Non-proportional hazards
+- Exponential and administrative censoring mechanisms

 The simulation framework builds on theoretical results from Zhang et al. (2021, 2022), Mao (2018, 2019, 2020), and Luo et al. (2015).